awsdocs/aws-systems-manager-user-guide/doc_source/sysman-patch-group-tagging.md

 1. In the navigation pane, choose **Patch Manager**\.

+1. If you are accessing Patch Manager for the first time in the current AWS Region and the Patch Manager start page opens, choose **Start with an overview**\.

-1. In the **Patch baselines** list, choose the patch baseline you want to configure for your patch group\.
+1. Choose the **Patch baselines** tab, and then in the **Patch baselines** list, choose the patch baseline you want to configure for your patch group\.

-   \-or\-

-   If you are accessing Patch Manager for the first time in the current AWS Region, choose **View predefined patch baselines**, and then choose the patch baseline you want to configure for your patch group\.

 1. Choose **Actions**, then **Modify patch groups**\.

-1. Enter the tag value you added to your managed nodes in the previous section, then choose **Add**\.
+1. Enter the tag *value* you added to your managed nodes in the previous section, then choose **Add**\.